import some common libraries

 [19]:

-!mkdir "./notebook_results/general_tutorial/track_movies/"
+!mkdir -p "./notebook_results/general_tutorial/track_movies/"

 Having processed the tracking data, generating trajectory movies aids in understanding cell movement and behavior over time.
 In this block, we generate and save a movie for each cell trajectory using the generate_single_trajectory_movie function.